-Whether you're looking at a small project or a major event, remember the importance of making a change people can see.
-If you see an opportunity for your association to do something positive and visible, go for it!
-From neighbourhood clean-ups, community gateway signs, to boulevard beautification in high-traffic areas, Saskatoon community associations are finding ways to make a visual impact.
+Whether you're looking at a small project or a major event, keep in mind the importance of making a visual impact.
+If you see an opportunity for your association to do something positive and visible-go for it!
+From neighbourhood clean-ups to boulevard beautification in high-traffic areas, Saskatoon community associations are finding ways to make a visual impact.